m3c/twitch-chat-bot/README.md

 # Twitch Chat Bot
 This is a very simple Twitch.tv chat bot written in Python 3.9!
-It's perfect to run in the background while you stream, to keep you and your viewers company.
+It's perfect to run in the background while you stream (to give you and your viewers company).

 You need Python 3.9 *(tested using Python 3.9.1)* installed on your computer.
 Download Python 3.9 [here](https://www.python.org/downloads/).